Information Disclosure and Promotion Policy Design for Platforms

-The platform's ability to influence pricing decisions, however, is determined by the fraction of impatient consumers.
-If a large fraction of consumers are impatient, the promotion decision impacts a substantial portion of the seller's potential demand, and the platform can incentivize its desired prices by rewarding the promoted seller with significantly increased demand.
-On the other hand, if only a small fraction of consumers are impatient, promotion generates little benefit for the seller and the extent to which the promotion policy can influence prices is more limited.
+The platform's ability to influence pricing decisions, however, is determined by the fraction of impatient consumers. {If a large fraction of consumers are impatient, the promotion decision directly impacts a substantial part of the overall demand, which may incentivize the seller to set the platfom's target price.} On the other hand, if only a small fraction of consumers are impatient, promotion can generate little benefit for the seller and the extent to which the promotion policy can influence pricing is more limited.
 When this fraction is privately known by the platform, the seller's \emph{belief} about it impacts his pricing incentives.
 Thus, the platform can also influence the seller's pricing decisions by strategically sharing information about the fraction of impatient consumers.

-A key challenge introduced by this dynamic setting is that as consumers arrive and make purchase decisions sequentially, the seller may progressively collect information about the fraction of impatient consumers and dynamically update his price accordingly.
-However, as the platform's promotion policy impacts consumer demand, it also impacts the informativeness of sales observations.
-Therefore, the promotion policy not only impacts the current price but also affects future prices (by affecting seller beliefs).
-Thus, the platform's dynamic problem is inherently intertwined and it must \emph{jointly} optimize its promotion and information policy.
+A key challenge captured by this dynamic setting is that, as consumers arrive and make purchase decisions sequentially, the seller may progressively collect information about the fraction of impatient consumers and adjust his price accordingly.
+Importantly, as the platform's promotion policy impacts consumer demand, it also impacts the informativeness of sales observations.
+Therefore, the promotion policy impacts not only the current price but also future prices (by affecting the seller's beliefs).
+Thus, the platform's dynamic problem is inherently intertwined because it must \emph{jointly} optimize its information provision and promotion policies.